We wrote and released Watch Kit Pro as Free Software because:

 (You may have heard it called Open Source, which is approximately the same idea.)

 The source code is available as a repository on GitHub for anyone to fork.
+Note that if you modify Watch Kit Pro, you have to make the changes available to people under the same Free Software terms.

 When I was a kid on my Macintosh, I got a game called GNU Chess.
 I was terrible at chess and I got no satisfaction out of playing it; even on a Mac in those days there were better games to play.
 However GNU Chess came with a Read Me file that invited us to write the authors for a copy of the source code, and explained a whole bunch of things about freedom and copyleft and other heady concepts to a teenage kid.